Geekmaxxer/GTA5NX-MG-Menu/README.md

 ## Editing the menu

-Modify [source/ragemenu.sc](source/ragemenu.sc).
-It is SanScript/C-like source
-that uses Rockstar native declarations from the `dev_ng` include path.
+Modify [source/ragemenu.sc](source/ragemenu.sc) and it's source folders containing schematic (`.sch`) files.
+It is SanScript/C-like source that uses Rockstar native declarations from the `dev_ng` include path.
 Keep changes small and test each one.